language: es license: CC-BY 4.0 tags: - spanish - roberta pipeline_tag: fill-mask widget: - text: Fui a la librería a comprar un <mask>.

-Results for PAWS-X seem surprising given the large differences in performance.
-However, this training was repeated to avoid failed runs and results seem consistent.
+Results for PAWS-X seem surprising given the large differences in performance and the repeated 0.5765 baseline.
+However, this training was repeated and results seem consistent.
 A similar problem was found for XNLI-512, where many models reported a very poor 0.3333 accuracy on a first run (and even a second, in the case of BSC-BNE).
 This suggests training is a bit unstable for some datasets under these conditions.
 Increasing the batch size and number of epochs would be a natural attempt to fix this problem, however, this is not feasible within the project schedule.
 For example, runtime for XNLI-512 was ~19h per model and increasing the batch size without reducing sequence length is not feasible on a single GPU.

-While a rigorous analysis of our models and datasets for bias was out of the scope of our project (given the very tight schedule and our lack of experience on Flax/JAX), this issue has still played an important role in our motivation.
-Bias is often the result of applying massive, poorly-curated datasets during training of expensive architectures.
-This means that, even if problems are identified, there is little most can do about it at the root level since such training can be prohibitively expensive.
+While a rigorous analysis of our models and datasets for bias was out of the scope of our project (given the very tight schedule and our lack of experience on JAX/FLAX), this issue has still played an important role in our motivation.
+Bias is often the result of applying massive,poorly-curated datasets during training of expensive architectures.
+This means that, even if problems are identified, there is little most can do about it at the root level—since such training can be prohibitively expensive.
 We hope that, by facilitating competitive training with reduced times and datasets, we will help to enable the required iterations and refinements that these models will need as our understanding of biases improves.
 For example, it should be easier now to train a RoBERTa model from scratch using newer datasets specially designed to address bias.
-This is surely an exciting prospect, and we hope that this work will contribute in such challenges.
+This is surely an exciting prospect, and we hope that this work will contribute in this challenge.

-Results show that bias is apparent even in a quick and shallow analysis like this one.
+Results show that bias is apparent even in a quick and shallow analysis like this.
 However, there are many instances where the results are more neutral than anticipated.
-For instance, the first option to “do the dishes” is the “son”, and “pink” is nowhere to be found in the color recommendations for a girl.
-Women seem to drive “high”, “fast”, “strong” and “well”, but “not a lot”.
+For instance, the first option to do the dishes is the son, and pink is nowhere to be found in the colour recommendations for a girl.
+Women seem to drive “high”, fast, strong and well, but “not a lot”.

 Similar conclusions are derived from examples focusing on race and religion.
-Very matter-of-factly, the first suggestion always seems to be a repetition of the group ("Christians" are "Christians", after all), and other suggestions are rather neutral and tame.
+Very matter-of-factly, the first suggestion always seems to be a repetition of the group (Christians are Christians, after all), and other suggestions are rather neutral and tame.
 However, there are some worrisome proposals.
-For example, the fourth option for Jews is that they are "racist".
-Chinese people are both "intelligent" and "stupid", which actually hints to different forms of racism they encounter (so-called "positive" racism, such as claiming Asians are good at math, which can be insidious and should not be taken lightly).
-Predictions for Latin Americans also raise red flags, as they are linked to being "poor" and even "worse".
+For example, the fourth option for Jews is that they are racist.
+Chinese people are both intelligent and stupid, which actually hints to different forms of racism they encounter (so-called "positive" racism, such as claiming Asians are good at math can be insidious and should not be taken lightly).
+Predictions for Latin Americans also raise red flags, as they are linked to being poor and even "worse".

 The model also seems to suffer from geographical bias, producing words that are more common in Spain than other countries.
 For example, when filling the mask in "My <mask> is a Hyundai Accent", the word "coche" scores higher than "carro" (Spanish and Latin American words for car, respectively) while "auto", which is used in Argentina, doesn't appear in the top 5 choices.
 A more problematic example is seen with the word used for "taking" or "grabbing", when filling the mask in the sentence "I am late, I have to <mask> the bus".
 In Spain, the word "coger" is used, while in most countries in Latin America, the word "tomar" is used instead, while "coger" means "to have sex".
 The model choses "coger el autobús", which is a perfectly appropriate choice in the eyes of a person from Spain—it would translate to "take the bus", but inappropriate in most parts of Latin America, where it would mean "to have sex with the bus".
 Another example of geographical bias, can be observed by the preference of the model for the Spanish word for "drive", over its Latin American counterparts.
 Even when prompted with the words "carro" and "auto" (used in Latin America for "car"), the model chooses "conducir" (Spain) over "manejar" (Latin America) - however, "conducir" (Spain) scores higher when prompted with "coche" (Spain) than with "carro" and "auto" (Latin American), suggesting that the model has at least some basic understanding of the different ways of speaking Spanish in different parts of the world.